graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 I even asked clarifying questions!
 I was being so thorough!
 I wanted to make sure I understood the requirements completely before diving in.
 The developer explained their vision clearly:

-> "The reason I want to refactor is that I want to decouple lib-design-token and lib-web-ui.
+> "The reason I want to refactor is that I want to decouple lib-design-token and lib-web-component.
-> lib-design-token comes as a dependency for lib-web-ui, but lib-design-token can also be used
+> lib-design-token comes as a dependency for lib-web-component, but lib-design-token can also be
-> independently."
+> used independently."

 Perfect.
 Crystal clear.
 The design token package should be the foundation that can stand alone.
 The component library builds on top of it but doesn't own it.
 Users can choose: tokens only, or tokens